 During the debate, the Bishop of Chelmsford Stephen Cottrell said, “No circumstances” could ever justify the use of nukes.
 “Our holding them only makes them seem more attractive to other nation states”.
 He quoted Pope Francis, “Their possession is as bad as their use”.

 Dr John Mason (Chester) described the “Moving, gut-wrenching experience” of his visit to Hiroshima.
 That the Japanese had no malice towards those who bombed Hiroshima and Nagasaki, is ironic, he said, given the position of the UK.

 Paul Bayes (Bishop of Liverpool) said it’s time for the Church to do something.
 The matter is urgent because society is, “Less interested” in the “Threat of imminent mass destruction” than ever before.

-It’s not the first time the Church has wrestled with the issue of nukes.
+It’s not the first time the Church has wrestled with the morality of nuclear weapons.

 The insightful 1982 report The Church and the Bomb concluded that nukes are ‘evil’ and ‘anti-God’.
 Because they can annihilate mankind and destroy Creation.

 And in 2007 the Church ruled that renewing Trident ‘is contrary to the spirit of the UK’s obligations in international law’.
 Maybe that’s a euphemism for breaking the law.